Get Your Home Market Ready

 A Practical Guide to Preparing Your Home for Market

-If you’re planning to sell this spring in York, preparation will make more difference than any marketing slogan ever could.
+If you’re planning to sell your home in York, preparation will make more difference than any marketing slogan ever could.

 Here’s our straightforward guide to getting your property market ready.